himkt/dobato-rs/README.md

 ### Install

-(TBD)
-Download the appropriate binary for your environment.
+Download the appropriate binary from [Releases](https://github.com/himkt/dobato-rs/releases) for your environment.
-Place the binary where executable programs are located.
+Then place the binary where executable programs are located.

 ### Configure discord webhook